UsagiBo/HackeNewsCloneDoc/RAD.md

 2. He goes on HNC website.
 3. Joe is presented with HNC front page, that contains hacker news.

-- Scenario name: Share news article
+- Scenario name: Share article
 Participating actor instances: Bob as User
 Flow of events:
 1. Bob wants to leave a comment on a hacker news article.